kxz/omnipresence/docs/api.rst

 The following message types directly correspond to incoming or outgoing IRC messages (also see :rfc:`1459#section-4`):

+.. describe:: action

+   Represents a CTCP ACTION (``/me``).
+   All attributes are as for the ``privmsg`` type.

+.. describe:: ctcpquery

+   Represents an unrecognized CTCP query wrapped in a PRIVMSG.
+   :py:attr:`~.Message.venue` is the nick or channel name of the recipient.
+   :py:attr:`~.Message.subaction` is the CTCP message tag.
+   :py:attr:`~.Message.content` is a string containing any trailing arguments.

+   .. note:: Omnipresence does not support mixed messages containing
+      both normal and CTCP extended content.

+.. describe:: ctcpreply

+   Represents an unrecognized CTCP reply wrapped in a NOTICE.
+   All attributes are as for the ``ctcpquery`` type.

 .. describe:: join

    Represents a channel join.